What is Neuro-affirming Practice?

 4. Avoidance of Harmful Practices:

-Validating and accommodating sensory sensitivities and self-regulation strategies, such as the need for stimming, movement, or breaks in overwhelming environments.
+Validating and accommodating sensory sensitivities and self-regulation strategies, such as the need for stimming, movement, or breaks.

 6. Collaboration and Consent: